ewbarnard/NexmoInsight/Proposals/Scale.md

 ## About the App

-The app is a simple PHP/MySQL website allowing us to create "user" records including a phone number.
+The app is a small PHP/MySQL website allowing us to create user records that include a phone number.
 We use the Nexmo Insights API to format and validate the supplied phone number.
 During the tutorial we separate the Nexmo requests/responses from the website to run offline.
 We use the Producer/Consumer programming pattern, passing messages via RabbitMQ.